f5devcentral/f5-rseries-training/docs/initial_setup_of_rseries_network_layer.rst

 Configuring VLANs from the API
 ------------------------------

-To configure VLANs use the following API command and JSON body.
-This will configure VLANs along with their VLAN ID’s.
-After the VLANs are created you will be able to assign them to either interfaces or LAGs.
+To configure VLANs, use the following API command and JSON body.
+This will configure VLANs along with their VLAN IDs.
+After the VLANs are created, you will be able to assign them to either interfaces or LAGs.

 .. code-block:: bash